mindbergh/BitTorrentOnUDP/readme.txt

 [DES-3] Description of Design for checkpoint1
 --------------------------------------------------------------------------------
-This project implements a peer to peer download applicaiton.
+This project implements a peer to peer download application.
 By checkpoint 1, we have implemented the following functionalities:
-1 Peer initialized with the knowledge of self information including identity hasChunks, other reachable peers.
+1 Peer initialized with the knowledge of self information including identity, hasChunks, and other reachable peers.
-2 Peer is able to receive GET command typed on the comamand line.
+2 Peer is able to receive GET command from the command line.
-3 Peer is able to parse the GET command and send WHOHAS packet to all reachable peers to discover available data
+3 Peer is able to parse the GET command and send WHOHAS packet to all reachable peers to discover available peers which has the desired file.
 4 Peer is able to generate IHAVE response to received WHOHAS packet and send back.
-Peer does not send back IHAVE response if it does not have any requested data
+Peer does not send back IHAVE response if it does not have any requested file

 [DES-4] Description of Design for checkpoint2
 --------------------------------------------------------------------------------